Posts Tagged ‘Corporate Governance’

 Download this article in the PDF format.

-The Risks of Accelerating 2012 Bonus Payments
+The Risks of Accelerating Executive Bonus Payments for Tax Benefit

-With continuing uncertainty regarding the nation’s finances fueled by current election banter, executives are faced with the temptation to accelerate payments into 2012 to avoid increasing income tax rates.
-If Congress does not act, the typical executive could save in excess of 5%[1] of the amount of the payment.
+accelerateWith continuing uncertainty regarding the nation’s finances fueled by current 2012 election banter, executives are faced with the temptation to accelerate executive bonus payments to be paid in 2012 to avoid increasing income tax liabilities.
+If Congress does not act, the typical executive could save in excess of 5%[1] of the amount of the bonus payments.
 In reviewing these requests, board members are advised to consider the old adage, “There is no such thing as a free lunch.”

-Companies have accelerated payments to executives in the past to avoid tax rate changes.
+Companies have accelerated compensation payments to executives in the past to avoid tax rate changes.
 Most notably, in late 1993 a significant minority of companies accelerated executive bonus awards that otherwise would have been paid in 1994, to avoid the uncapping of the 1.45% Medicare tax.
 Unfortunately, tax increases under presidents George H.W.
 Bush and Bill Clinton did not provide the same opportunity for tax planning.

 With the risk of Bush-era tax cuts expiring, board members could be asked to consider acceleration of incentive payments for their organizations.
 Should your board be asked to weigh in on this issue, we suggest you consider the following.